RoyManor/RoyManor.github.io/README.md

 ![Top 10 Feature Importances](assets/img/Top10.png)

+Model Performance Evaluation:
-Model Performance Evaluation- The ROC Curves showcase the performance of multiple classification models used to predict shipment delays:
+The ROC Curves showcase the performance of multiple classification models used to predict shipment delays:
 - Random Forest and Support Vector Machine (SVM) achieved the highest AUC score of 0.74, indicating strong predictive capabilities.
 - Other models like Logistic Regression (AUC = 0.72) and Gaussian Naive Bayes (AUC = 0.73) also performed well but slightly below SVM and Random Forest.
   Business Insight: